Q: I cannot make any of the scheduled GEOC meetings this semester. Will I be penalized for not attending?

 A: No. GEOC meeting dates and times are determined by the results of an online survey near the beginning of each semester.
 The GEOC Program Assistant attempts to accommodate as many people and disciplines as possible within the schedule, but we understand that we will not be able to accommodate all members.

-In all seriousness, if issues with committee attendance persist more than two semesters, the GEOC member should consider resigning and asking to be replaced by someone whose schedule will allow them to participate more fully on the committee.
+If issues with committee attendance persist more than two semesters, however, the GEOC member should consider resigning and asking to be replaced by someone whose schedule will allow them to participate more fully on the committee.

 Q: The course proposal my subcommittee reviewed is full of typos and grammatical errors.
 What should I do about it?

 A: Well, we can’t all be English majors.
-The form can be long, so we give proposers the benefit of the doubt to a point.
+The form can be long, so we often give proposers the benefit of the doubt to a point.
 Co-chairs can make note of any obvious or egregious typos and grammar issues in their report to GEOC.

-If there are any significant grammar issues that you feel cannot easily be corrected or that may affect the overall understandability of the proposal, you may either email the proposer to request corrections (CC the GEOC Program Assistant) or make a note of the issues in your subcommittee report so they can be discussed at the next GEOC meeting.
-The Senate Courses and Curricula Committee takes ultimate responsibility for editing catalog copy and can address your concerns when the proposal gets to them, but they do appreciate it when GEOC can head off as many issues as possible.
+If there are any significant issues that you feel cannot easily be corrected or that may affect the overall understandability of the proposal, you should email the proposer to request corrections (CC the GEOC Program Assistant).
+The Senate Courses and Curricula Committee takes ultimate responsibility for editing catalog copy and can address some concerns when the proposal gets to them, but they do appreciate it when GEOC can head off as many issues as possible.

 For more information about subcommittee workflow, please see the Subcommittee Workflow Org Chart.